Chloroquine (By mouth)

 How to Use This Medicine

-- If you take your medicine once every 7 days, take the missed dose as soon as you can, then skip 7 days before taking another dose.
+- If you take your medicine once every 7 days, take the missed dose as soon as you can, then wait 7 days before taking another dose.

-- If you take one or more doses every day, take the missed dose as soon as you can.
+- If you take your medicine every day, take the missed dose as soon as you can.
 If it is almost time for your next regular dose, wait until then to take your medicine and skip the missed dose.

 Drugs and Foods to Avoid